infra-blue/Nodemcu-v1.0-Real-Time-Clock/README.md

 ![alt text](images/nodemcu_rtc.png)

 # How it works?
-The time is picked from a NTP server and stored in the DS3231 RTC chip then it's displayed on the MAX7219 led matrix display.
+- The time is picked from a NTP server and stored in the DS3231 RTC chip then it's displayed on the MAX7219 led matrix display.
+- By pressing the pushbutton you can change from time screen to the date screen or the temperature screen.

 # What do you need?

 1. NodeMCU v1.0 (also called ESP8266 v2.0 or even 3.0)
 2. A DS3231 RTC and a LIR2032 battery (if you want to use a CR2032 battery remove the 200Ω resistor)
 3. A MAX7219 controlled matrix display (the one I used has 4 devices)
+4. A pushbutton to change the current screen
-4. A power supply
+5. A power supply

 # Connections